an-karn/Beergame-using-Python-Django/README.md

 - One would be if a player is an instructor or not.
 This is saved in the boolean variable in the registation form.
 - A second test added in the player/test.py file refers to if the player is looged_in currently as no session_variables are created.
 We are just checking if the logged_in.html page is rendered or not.
 Later this should be changed to a session variable.

-Additional test that should be added:
+Additional tests that should be added:
 - Once a player is logged_in, it should be tested if plots can ba accessed.
 - In addition, another testing regarding the different screens are available for the player.
 This can be done by checking if the different html pages can be rendered.
 - In the "active_in game check" file, test cases were provided in oder to check which player is active in which game.
 This is also helpful for the player_index.html as all the active games are to be shown insted of sample "Game #" number.